Our rating: (4.5/5)

 If you wonder “how does this work with the rest of the POS system”, we should emphasise the terminal is the POS system.

-That said, you can still connect it to up to three hardware pieces through the optional Hub for Square Terminal (purchased separately for £39 + VAT).
+Still, you can connect it to up to three hardware pieces through the optional Hub for Square Terminal (purchased separately for £39 + VAT).
 The Hub connects to the terminal via a cable and has three USB ports for POS hardware and one Ethernet socket for internet.

 Photo: Square